MinhxNguyen7/agent-cv/README.md

 3. **Implement agent components:**
    - Develop agent classes in `agent_cv/agents/` to orchestrate workflows and manage state
    - Create OrchestratorAgent for workflow coordination
-   - Build TrainingAgent, EvaluationAgent, and DeploymentAgent
+   - Build TrainingAgent and DeploymentAgent

 4. **Integrate automatic labeling:**
    - Add support for automatic data labeling using Grounding DINO for object detection